AS-ASR: A Lightweight Framework for Aphasia-Specific Automatic Speech Recognition: Conclusion Future Work

 \section{Conclusion \& Future Work}

 This work introduced AS-ASR, a lightweight, aphasia-specific speech recognition framework that achieves robust performance at a low computational cost suitable for edge deployment.
-By leveraging a hybrid dataset of pathological and typical speech, along with GPT-4-enhanced transcripts, our fine-tuned Whisper-based model significantly improves recognition quality for aphasic speech.
-The next logical step is to design a dedicated silicon hardware accelerator, drawing inspiration from prior work~\cite{Gao2019,gao2024spartus}, to achieve real-time inference.
+By leveraging a hybrid dataset of pathological and typical speech, along with GPT-4-enhanced transcripts, our fine-tuned Whisper-based model improves recognition quality for aphasic speech.
+Future work should include clinician feedback on the usability of the LLM-enhanced transcripts and specialized hardware accelerator design for real product development, drawing inspiration from prior work~\cite{Gao2019,gao2024spartus}, to achieve real-time inference.
 This would unlock the full potential of AS-ASR in a new generation of clinical and wearable AIoT healthcare products.